TaoStarlit/matlab/readme.md

 But using the data, I run the original project, the performance was not very well, so must comfirm the data again with the Auther

+# 20171213
+when after when I fix the CrowdBT in ROPAL project, accurary is also very low; So let me try to edit the CrowBT by myself
+First, try to run my data, base on the current project

 ## Pairwise Crowdsource Ranking

 1. 10 object VS many many echochs of EEG: